Executive functions: Neuroanatomy

 Furthermore, in their review, Alvarez and Emory state that:The frontal lobes have multiple connections to cortical, subcortical and brain stem sites.
 The basis of "higher-level" cognitive functions such as inhibition, flexibility of thinking, problem solving, planning, impulse control, concept formation, abstract thinking, and creativity often arise from much simpler, "lower-level" forms of cognition and behavior.
 Thus, the concept of executive function must be broad enough to include anatomical structures that represent a diverse and diffuse portion of the central nervous system.The cerebellum also appears to be involved in mediating certain executive functions, as do the ventral tegmental area and the substantia nigra.

 In humans, high contents of cannabinoid receptor 1 (CB1) is found in frontal neocortical areas, subserving higher cognitive and executive functions, and in the posterior cingulate, a region pivotal for consciousness and higher cognitive processing by its activation.

 Hypothesized role

-The executive system is thought to be heavily involved in handling novel situations outside the domain of some of our 'automatic' psychological processes that could be explained by the reproduction of learned schemas or set behaviors.
+The executive system is thought to be heavily involved in handling novel situations outside the domain of "automatic" psychological processes that could be explained by the reproduction of learned schemas or set behaviors.
 Psychologists Don Norman and Tim Shallice have outlined five types of situations in which routine activation of behavior would not be sufficient for optimal performance: